 CBCT® – Cognitively-Based Compassion Training, a program of Emory University

-CONTACT WENDY TO JOIN THE LIST FOR THE NEXT COURSE IN LOS ANGELES AND SURROUNDING AREAS
+CONTACT WENDY TO JOIN THE LIST FOR THE NEXT COURSE IN SOUTHERN CALIFORNIA–OR A VIRTUAL COURSE!

 CBCT® (Cognitively-Based Compassion Training) was developed in 2005 by Emory University in Atlanta, Georgia, in response to a series of suicides within the Emory student body.
 Determined to halt this trend, a group of students, professors, and other Emory University professionals was convened to conduct research and create a curriculum that could help students cultivate a healthy mindset, heightened feelings of connectedness with others, and the ability to inhibit feelings of unhappiness, loneliness, worry, anxiety, and depression.

 While originally developed for college students, over the past several years the CBCT program has been offered to a wide array of people who wish to reduce stress and anxiety, increase empathy, emotional intelligence, happiness and immune system function, and/or cultivate or deepen feelings of connectedness, love, and compassion in their lives.
 Research studies conducted on CBCT can be found here.
 Participants have included children and teens in schools and foster care, healthcare and higher education professionals, trauma survivors, and business leaders and employees, to name a few.
 The CBCT program has been also been offered at University of Wisconsin-Madison, with second year medical students at Emory University as part of their medical school curriculum, and at University of Illinois College of Medicine Peoria.
 Participants in the program generally meet weekly (in-person or virtually) for 1.5 to two hours over a period of 8 to 10 weeks and are encouraged to meditate daily between classes.